bharadwajturlapati/ghtorrent.org/cookbook.md

 ## General information

-All GHTorrent commands accept the following important arguments:
+All GHTorrent commands accept the following important arguments: random

 * `-c`: Specifies the location of the configuration file.
 The config file is auto discovered if it is in the same directory and named `config.yaml`